IITDU-BSSE06/ads-demystifying-the-logs-AliZafar120/Contributions.md

 # Contributions File
-- I have taken help from ... test
+- I have taken help from from pritom saha akash about python syntax.